dandiez/cattails-wildwood-story-insights/_wiki_contents/items/Valerian Seeds Recipe.md

 Grow valerian in your garden with these seeds!
 Valerian can give a cat a boost of energy.

-Can be sold: False

-Sell Price: 0 Mews

-Sell Price: 0 Mole Cash
+## main properties

 Rarity: Legendary

+Item uid: Valerian Seeds Recipe

 Sorting priority: 22003

-Item uid: Valerian Seeds Recipe

 # shops selling Valerian Seeds Recipe: